The dynamics and prethermalization of one dimensional quantum systems probed through the full distributions of quantum noise: Introduction

 Our work is motivated by recent experiments of Widera {\it et al.}\cite{Widera2008} who used two hyperfine states of $^{87}$Rb atoms confined in 2D arrays of one dimensional tubes to perform Ramsey type interferometer sequences.
 They observed rapid decoherence of Ramsey fringes and the near absence of spin echo.
 Their results could not be explained within the single mode approximation which assumes a macroscopic Bose condensation into a single orbital state, but could be understood in terms of the multi-mode Tomonaga-Luttinger type model.
 Yet the enhanced decoherence rate and suppression of spin echo do not provide unambiguous evidences for what the origin of decoherence is.
 In this paper, we suggest that the crucial evidence of the multi-mode dynamics as a source of decoherence should come from the time evolution of the full distribution functions of the Ramsey fringe amplitude.
 Such distribution functions should be accessible in experiments on Atom Chips\cite{Folman2000,Reichel2011,Hofferberth2008,Bederson2002,Wicke2010} from the analysis of shot-to-shot fluctuations.

 This paper is organized as follows.
-In Section \ref{section:qualitative}, we describe the dynamics of Ramsey sequence and define the distribution functions for spins, the central objects we study in this paper.
-Then, we give a short summary of the central results of this paper.
-In Section \ref{section:hamiltonian}, we formally give the Hamiltonian of the one dimensional system based on Tomonaga-Luttinger approach.
+In Section \ref{section:qualitative}, we describe two physically distinct, but yet mathematically equivalent, dynamics in one dimensional systems, namely, the dynamics of spins in a Ramsey sequence and the dynamics of phase and contrast in interference patterns between two split condensates created from a single condensate.
+We start with illustrating the basic physics governing the dynamics studied in this paper, and give a summary of the central results including the prediction of prethermalization phenomena.
+The formal descriptions of the details of the theory for spin dynamics in Ramsey sequence start from Section \ref{section:hamiltonian}, where we give the Hamiltonian of the one dimensional system based on Tomonaga-Luttinger approach.
 In Section \ref{section:nomix}, we derive the analytical expression for the time evolution of the full distribution function for a simple case in which charge and spin degrees of freedom decouple.
 This decoupling limit gives a good approximation to the experimental situation of Widera {\it et al}\cite{Widera2008}.
 A short summary of the result in this decoupling limit has been already reported in Ref \cite{Kitagawa2010}.
 More general case in which spin and charge degrees of freedom mix is studied in Section \ref{section:mix}.
 Such mixing introduces the dependence of spin distribution functions on the initial temperature of the system.
-The dynamics of Ramsey sequence with two component bosons is mathematically equivalent to the dynamics of the interference of split one dimensional condensates, and we describe the mapping between these systems in Section \ref{section:interference}.
-In Section \ref{section:prethermalization}, we demonstrate the phenomenon of prethermalization and show that the interference contrasts of split condensates in a steady state have indistinguishable distributions from those of thermal condensates at some effective temperature $T_{\textrm{eff}}$.
+All the results obtained in Sections \ref{section:nomix} and \ref{section:mix} can be extended to the study of the dynamics of interference patterns, using the mapping described in Section \ref{section:qualitative}.
+The details of the dynamics of phases and contrasts in interference patterns between split condensates is studied in Section \ref{section:interference}.
+We demonstrate the prethermalization phenomena and show that the interference contrasts of split condensates in a steady state have indistinguishable distributions from those of thermal condensates at some effective temperature $T_{\textrm{eff}}$.
 We conclude in Section \ref{section:conclusion} with a discussion of possible extensions of this work.